Top 20 Discoveries from Canon of Design

 5. Root 9 Stacked Equals a 1.5 Rectangle

 As we know, the square is the building block of every root rectangle, but as I learned in art school, the M43 was not part of the dynamic symmetry system.
 Also, the 1.5 was thought to not be part of the dynamic symmetry system…even though it’s a square and a half and serviceable by artists.
-Well, as it turns out, the root 9 (see Grids for Cinematographers) is the piece of the puzzle that answers the riddle.
+Well, as it turns out, these assumptions were understandably incorrect!
+The root 9 (see Grids for Cinematographers) is the piece of the puzzle that answers the riddle.

 When we stack two root 9 rectangles on top of each other, we get the 1.5 rectangle.
 The ratio of a root 9 is three…meaning three squares side by side.
 When they are stacked, we get six small squares, which can actually become 1.5 squares (four stacked root 9’s for the M43 ratio).
 Interesting right?
 Remember, the square is the key to creating all dynamic symmetry rectangles.
-The 1.5 rectangle can’t be created by swinging a line down like the root rectangles, but it can certainly be considered a close cousin to dynamic symmetry because it can be built with the root 9.
+The 1.5 rectangle can be created by swinging a line down like the root rectangles, and is covered in the Dynamic Symmetry book.

 6. Magnetic momentum